 By Jack Daniels

 The Lake County Agricultural Society was established in 1840.
-This is the same year that the Ohio Legislature allowed the northern portion of Geauga County to divide and form the smallest county in Ohio-Lake County.
+This is the same year that the Ohio Legislature allowed the northern portion of Geauga County to divide and form the smallest county in Ohio, Lake County.
 Although the activities of our society date back to the origins of the Geauga County Fair because members of our area participated in that Fair, the first County Fair of the new Lake County was held in 1850.
-The location of the Fairgrounds was on Bank Street east of the Painesville Red Cross Building in the mailto:email@example.comCummings allotment.
+The location of the Fairgrounds was on Bank Street east of Crossroads Veterinary Hospital Bldg. in the present site of the Cummings allotment.
 Members were given eight tickets to the Fair for one dollar.
 This also entitled them to free admission for their horses and carriages.
 No pool, or betting was allowed and the last day of the Fair was reserved for the sale or exchange of livestock.

 In 1880 a premium was offered to the person bringing the most dog scalps but by 1885 the dog population was apparently reduced and the premium was offered for woodchuck scalps instead.
 There were plowing contests, displays of stoves, organs, homemade horseshoes, home tanned hides and homemade perfumes.